reis-alex/mpc/README.md

 opt.parameters.dim = [2 1; 1 1; 2 1; 10 1; 10 2];
 ```

-Later, to introduce these variables in the MPC (_e.g., in constraints or cost functions), one will just refer to the names listed in ``opt.parameters.name``.
+Later, to introduce these variables in the MPC (_e.g., in constraints or cost functions), one will just refer to the names listed in ``opt.parameters.name``. *Important:* if any parameter is to be used in constraints, they should be listed in the field ```opt.constraints.parameters.variables``` (see below).

 ### Constraints